• Menu

 A postcard featuring a colored image National Home of the Carpenters and Joiners of America in Lakeland, Fla.
 It’s postmarked February 12, 1952.
 Abandoned Atlas Archives

 In 1989, the church suffered a split when about 800 members left in a dispute over Karl Strader’s leadership.
-Strader had long been open to charismatic practices such as spontaneous dancing and singing, which caused chagrin among some of the church’s more traditional members.
-Some 800 members broke away to form Victory Church.
+The regional leadership of the Assemblies of God placed Strader on an 18-month probation, citing “errors in judgment, teaching, practice, and personal relationships.”
+Strader had also long been open to charismatic practices such as spontaneous dancing, singing, and emphasis on prophecy, which many of the church’s more traditional members objected to.

 Without Walls Central Church - Photo by The Proper People, 2014